joelek/atlas/readme.md

 ## Roadmap

 * Make memory limit configurable for Cache.
-* Allow BlockManager to keep track of the exact stored size.
 * Optimize HashTable with minProbeDistance and maxProbeDistance.
 * Add type-safety checks for keys during schema deserialization.
 * Defer decoding of records until record is filtered and ordered.